 Loyalty programs encourage the customer to feel more satisfied, but also to spend more.

 You can also learn more about loyalty programs for your website in this article from Dreamhost.

 Companies recognize the importance of mobile app as compulsory in the loyalty system of their loyal customers.

 What about you?

 About the author

 Iva Mikić is a marketing assistant at Factory.hr – design and development of mobile and web applications.
-Iva has 3+ years experience in content marketing and copywriting for one of the most student influential Croatian news portal.
-When she’s not writing, she loves to read books connected with marketing, writing tips and economy.
+Iva has 3+ years of experience in content marketing and copywriting for one of the most student influential Croatian news portals.
+When she’s not writing, she loves to read books connected with marketing, writing tips, and economy.